langurmonkey/gaiasky-web/content/downloads/releases/_index.md

 ## Old Releases

-Below is a listing of all the past releases of Gaia Sky.
+Below is a listing of all the **past releases** of Gaia Sky.
 We do not offer support for old releases, but they may still work.
 Use them at your own risk.

+You can also browse **all Gaia Sky** tags in our [repository](https://codeberg.org/gaiasky/gaiasky/tags).

 <section class="releases-list">